 One of the major effects of obesity in women is ovulatory dysfunction.
 These women become oligomenorrheic or amenorrheic.
 This is due to extragonadal estrogen synthesis, which leads to suppression of gonadotropins and of ovarian follicle development, causing anovulation.
 This is a major cause of infertility in obese patients.9

 The use of fertility medications to induce ovulation may be helpful.
 However, the dosage of these medications may be somewhat higher that would be used for a normal-weight patient.
 In addition, pregnancy in obese women will subject the patient as well as the fetus to risk factors, especially if the woman develops diabetes or hypertension.
 For this reason, the patient would be referred to a perinatologist for prenatal counseling to understand the problems that may be present during pregnancy.
-Therefore, one of the goals is ...
+Therefore, one of the ...